My opinion on NBDB

 Does NBDB offer copy trading or social trading?

-No, NBDB does not provide copy trading, social trading, or PAMM services.
-All investment decisions and trades must be executed by the account holder directly.
+No, NBDB does not provide copy trading, social trading, or managed account solutions.
+All trades must be placed directly by clients, with no platform features for automatically replicating other traders’ strategies.

 How can I contact NBDB’s customer service?

-NBDB customer service can be reached by phone, online contact form, or in person at any National Bank branch.
-Support is available Monday to Friday, 8 a.m. to 6 p.m.
-(ET), and is offered in both English and French.
+NBDB’s customer service can be reached by phone, online contact form, or through in-person visits at National Bank branches.
+Support hours are Monday to Friday, 8 a.m. to 6 p.m.
+Eastern Time, with assistance available in both English and French.

 Does NBDB offer any promotions or referral programs?